VulnerabilityHistoryProject/httpd-vulnerabilities/README.md

 # Generate "Weeklies" Git Log Reports

-Make sure you have the Chromium repo cloned in `tmp/src`.
+Make sure you have the HTTPD repo cloned in `tmp/src`.
 From the root of the repo, run:

 ```
 $ scripts/generate_weeklies.rb --skip-existing